What are SBHCs

 Thus, SBHCs stand in between the investment community and the small businesses they are interested in nurturing.
 This provides benefits not only to the small businesses, but changes the fundamental paradigm for investors interested in supporting small businesses.
 Normally such investments are very risky and .
 SBHCs eliminate those problems for investors.
-As a public company, the shares of SBHCs would be freely tradable on a stock exchange or other trading platforms like token exchanges (the means by which we intend to list our SBHCs and CCCs), giving their shareholders 24/7 liquidity, something nearly impossible with direct investments in small, private companies.
+Shares of SBHCs would be freely tradable on a stock exchange or other trading platforms like token exchanges (the means by which we intend to list our SBHCs and CCCs), giving shareholders 24/7 liquidity, something nearly impossible with direct investments in small, private companies.

-At the same time, SBHCs can actually support a much wider spectrum of small businesses than are usually done individually by Angel funds, venture capital funds, private equity funds, family offices, hedge funds, foundations, pension funds, mutual funds, BDCs (business development companies) and others.
+At the same time, SBHCs can support a much wider spectrum of small businesses than by conventional angel, venture capital, private equity, hedge and pension funds, family offices, foundations, mutual funds, BDCs (business development companies) and others.
 That means they can support everything from raw startups to growth companies to companies that are even decades old.
 No other single investment vehicle would normally simultaneously provide these benefits to such a broad spectrum of small businesses.

 Thus, SBHCs provide the “how” for addressing the needs of small businesses and their stakeholders.
 What about the “soul” of these organizations?
 That is the “why” question related to their underlying purpose.